millsjn/dev-user-guide-in-md/03-onboarding.md

 ![Click Finish](images/finish.png)

-You will then be redirected back to the management portal.
-And the “Terms of Use” task will be marked as completed.
+You will then be redirected back to the management portal; and the “Terms of Use” task will be marked as completed.

 ## Watching the Security Training Video

-The Security Training Video needs to be completed as well.
+You will also need to watch the ADRF Security Training Video.

 ![ADRF Security Training Video](images/security-training-video.png)

-To complete the training, complete the following steps:
+To complete this portion of the ADRF Security Training, do the following:

 1. Click on the **“Security Training Video”** tile to load the player and then click play.
 2. Once you have watched the video in its entirety, click on the **“Mark as Complete”** button to complete the task. _Note: the “MARK AS COMPLETE” button will not be enabled until at least 5 minutes have passed since the start of the video._